codecov/codecov-action/README.md

   with:
     token: ${{secrets.CODECOV_TOKEN}}
 ```
 >**Note**: This assumes that you've set your Codecov token inside settings > secrets as `CODECOV_TOKEN`.
-If not, you can get an upload token for your specific repo on codecov.io
+If not, you can get an upload token for your specific repo on codecov.io.
+A token is not required for public repositories.

 ## Arguments